BioPhoton/ngRe/README.md

 ```

 **Needs:**
-Some decorator that abstracts settings up the sunject and connection it with the properts.
+Some decorator that **automates the boilerplate** of settings up the sunject and connection it with the properts.
 Here `ReplaySubject` is critical because of the lefe cycle hooks.

 #### Output Decorator